Sprachprofi/notifications_sample/README.md

 You need to specify the `db_user` and `db_pw` for the test/dev environment in secrets.yml.enc and run the migration, then the rspec test will succeed.
 In order for the app to function, you also need to have a Twilio account and fill in `twilio_account_sid, twilio_auth_token` and `twilio_phone_number` in secrets.yml.enc.
+For the Telegram messaging, you need to have a registered Telegram Bot and fill in `telegram_bot_key` in secrets.yml.enc and ensure that NotificationPref::Telegram.listen_again gets called regularly, e.g. once a minute, or call it from the console.

 ## License